 The technology-related advertisements are modern ways of getting applicants through advertising tools such as search engines, and social medial platforms, like Facebook, Twitter, Instagram, YouTube, WhatsApp, radio, television, and the like.

-Both traditional ways technology-related ways of advertisements must-have modes of applications such as either sending CVs/Resume to your email or creating forms to fill or taking the applications to your offices.
+Both traditional ways technology-related ways of advertisements must-have modes of application such as either sending CVs/Resumes to your email or creating forms to fill or taking the applications to your offices.
 All these should be clearly stated in the body of advertisements.

 4. Make all applications reviewed.